CHAIRMAN OF THE BOARD

 CHIEF FINANCIAL OFFICER

 Gerow received a business degree from HEC Paris and an MBA from the Columbia Business School in New York.
-She is on the Board and chair of the audit committee of BPI France Investment since 2015.
+She has sat on the Board and been chair of the audit committee of BPI France Investment since 2015.

 CHIEF COMPLIANCE AND RISK OFFICER

-Previously, Kim served as chief compliance officer for One Equity Partners (OEP), JPMorgan Chase & Co.’s private investment arm, where she oversaw all financial and bank regulatory matters, as well as FCPA/UKBA, OFAC and AML compliance for OEP and its portfolio companies.
-Before joining OEP, Kim was the Asia-Pacific general counsel of Avon Products, Inc., based in Hong Kong, and prior to that, assistant general counsel at Avon’s Global Corporate headquarters in New York.
+Previously, Kim served as chief compliance officer for One Equity Partners (OEP), JPMorgan Chase & Co.’s private investment arm, where she oversaw all financial and bank regulatory matters as well as FCPA/UKBA, OFAC and AML compliance for OEP and its portfolio companies.
+Before joining OEP, Kim was the Asia-Pacific general counsel of Avon Products, Inc., based in Hong Kong and, before that, assistant general counsel at Avon’s Global Corporate headquarters in New York.
 She began her law career at Chadbourne & Parke LLP.

 CHIEF HUMAN RESOURCES OFFICER

-Kruse graduated with a BS in industrial and labor relations from Cornell University and earned her MA in psychology from the Columbia University.
+Kruse graduated with a BS in industrial and labour relations from Cornell University and earned her MA in psychology from the Columbia University.